 20. Dharma Drum Mountain Nung Chan Monastery (法鼓山農禪寺)

 Occupying a large piece of land in the south of Beitou district near Qiyan MRT, Nung Chan Monastery is the original headquarters of Dharma Drum Mountain, one of the four major Buddhist organizations of Taiwan.

 The land was originally used as a farm by the founders of the organization.
 As the organization rapidly gained more followers, the organization constructed a larger monastery in the hills of Jinshan district, New Taipei City.

 The original Nung Chan Monastery remains, and is a beautiful example of modern Buddhist architecture.
 The façade of one building is decorated with 5000 characters from the Diamond Sutra, while the Water Moon Pool in front of the Main Hall is a serene place to sit and contemplate the surroundings.

 21. Beitou Puji Temple (北投普濟寺)

 In addition to Linji Huguo Temple (#7), Puji Temple is another well preserved Japanese wooden temple dating to the colonial period.
-It is small but beautifully situated on a forested hill above the popular Beitou hot spring resort area.
+It is small but beautifully situated on a forested hill above the popular Beitou area, which is famous for its hot springs.